 Engineering adoption for nature-based solutions

 Coastal managers commonly look to engineering and/or environmental consultants to design coastal protection infrastructure.
 There is scope for greater inclusion of nature-based solutions in large-scale coastal protection, but little engagement has occurred with the engineering sector to understand the barriers to adoption.
-This will be addressed through consultation with key engineering and environmental consultancies.
+This was addressed through consultation with key engineering and environmental consultancies.

 Aboriginal and Torres Strait Islander inclusion and co-design